sj19217/CS-Coursework/GUI/process.md

 * Put some boxes on the screen to represent the parts of the program
 * Make the table in the memory
 * Made the memory scroll and fill in values when "mem" info is given
+* Wrote the basic table in the centre and fiddled round with borders and labels